-A debtor commences a chapter 11 case by filing a petition for relief under chapter 11 of the Bankruptcy Code, along with its Schedules and Statement of Financial Affairs.
-Once the petition is filed, the debtor becomes a debtor-in-possession with all of the obligations and powers of a chapter 11 trustee.
-In some instances, a chapter 11 trustee may eventually be appointed, taking this power and authority away from the debtor.
-During the chapter 11 bankruptcy process, a debtor-in-possession can employ professionals, such as attorneys, accountants, appraisers and auctioneers, to help it navigate the chapter 11 case.
-All payment for such professionals can only be made after Court approval.
+A debtor commences a Chapter 11 case by filing a petition for relief under Chapter 11 of the Bankruptcy Code, along with its Schedules and Statement of Financial Affairs.
+Once the petition is filed, the debtor becomes a debtor-in-possession with all of the obligations and powers of a Chapter 11 trustee.
+In some instances, a Chapter 11 trustee may eventually be appointed, taking this power and authority away from the debtor.
+During the Chapter 11 bankruptcy process, a debtor-in-possession can employ professionals, such as attorneys, accountants, appraisers and auctioneers, to help navigate the Chapter 11 case.
+All payment for such professionals can only be made after court approval.

 2.)
 Committee of Unsecured Creditors

-The Committee of Unsecured Creditors generally only exists in a chapter 11 bankruptcy case.
+The Committee of Unsecured Creditors generally only exists in a Chapter 11 bankruptcy case.
 Three to seven unsecured creditors are appointed by the Office of the United States Trustee to sit on a committee to provide oversight and guidance to the case.
-The Committee members are usually selected from the debtor’s 20 largest unsecured creditors, but in very large or complex cases, a smaller creditor may also be chosen to provide more diversity to the Committee.
-Committees also have the right to hire counsel and other professionals, whose fees are paid for by the debtor as administrative expense claims and by the individual members of the Committee.
-Committees are often most important in smaller chapter 11 cases rather than larger cases.
+The committee members are usually selected from the debtor’s 20 largest unsecured creditors, but in very large or complex cases, a smaller creditor may also be chosen to provide more diversity to the committee.
+Committees also have the right to hire counsel and other professionals, whose fees are paid for by the debtor as administrative expense claims and by the individual members of the committee.
+Committees are often the most important in smaller Chapter 11 cases rather than larger cases.